 5. The PCF determines the potential URSP rule and the corresponding Traffic Descriptor of the URSP rule that triggered the UE to request establishment of a PDU session to a specific S-NSSAI/DNN

 5a.
 The PCF obtains the URSP rule by interfacing with the UDR to obtain the policy sections of URSP rules provisioned to the UE.
-The PCF may include the PSI identifier or URSP rule id if included by the UE in step 2.

 5b.
 The UDR provides the policy sections of the URSP rule